paultopia/gobbledygook/content/lessons/probability.md

 - In torts, the Hand formula for breach of the duty of care in negligence cases, BPL, is meant to capture the burden of taking a precaution, balanced against the probability that the loss will occur absent that precaution as well as the cost of the loss.

+## A Footnote on Odds

+Odds is the gambling-style representation of probability, like "4 to 1" and so forth.
+"4 to 1 odds that e" means "the event E is 4 times as likely as Not-E," which translates to ordinary probability language as an 0.8 probability of E. It's easy to convert from odds back to decimal probability.
+It's easy to convert back and forth from odds to probability.
+In order to do so, let's represent odds with a doublecolon (sometimes it gets represented as a fraction, but that just makes the notation super confusing and I refuse to do it) such that A to B odds is A::B.

+To go from odds to probability:

+$$A::B = \frac{A}{A + B}$$

+So, in our example, "4 to 1 odds" converts to probability as $4::1 = \frac{4}{4 + 1} = frac\{4}{5} = .8$

+Actually, odds isn't exactly the same thing as a representation of probability, it's technically defined as a different concept derived from probability.
+So we can represent our 4:1 odds as the fraction $\frac{4}{1}$ and actually treat it like a fraction, for example, and simplify it to 4.
+Then we could say "odds of 4" which is equivalent to saying "probability of .8."
+But I'll just use the double colon notation to keep it clear what's happening.

+What odds really are is the probability of the event divided by the probability of not the event.
+Which means that conversion from odds to probability is as simply as computing that.
+Assign the variable P to the probability of our event, and then odds are just

+$$\frac{P}{1-P}$$

+For the most part, people in the sciences talk about probability rather than odds.
+People in gambling talk about odds, and some Bayesian statisticians do as well, mainly because it makes a few computations easier.
+In this course, we'll almost entirely talk about probability, not odds (with one brief exception toward the end).